lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 ### Understanding the Standard Decoder-Only Transformer

-Before diving into GPT-4o's innovations, let's establish what we learned from the "Formal Algorithms for Transformers" paper.
+Before diving into GPT-4o's innovations, let's review what we learned from the "Formal Algorithms for Transformers" paper.
 The standard decoder-only transformer (like GPT-2 and GPT-3) operates in a straightforward manner:

 **High-Level Flow:**